DOES GOD FORGIVE EVERYONE?

 God’s love and justice

-In reading the Bible, we must conclude that God does indeed love all.
 God in his love desires a relationship with us; he offers it but does not demand we receive it.
-In other relevant passages, we find that the Lord is also revealed as both a God of love and justice.
-And since he is unchanging, his attributes do not vary with time or circumstances.
+In other relevant Bible passages, we find that the Lord is also revealed as both a God of love and justice.
+And since he is unchanging, his attributes don’t vary with time or circumstances.
 One verse that shows both attributes is found in Exodus:

 “The Lord, the Lord, the compassionate and gracious God, slow to anger, abounding in love and faithfulness, maintaining love to thousands, and forgiving wickedness, rebellion and sin.
 Yet he does not leave the guilty unpunished.”
 (Exodus 34:6-7)

-From this we learn that God does not show love at the expense of justice, nor does he execute justice at the cost of his love.
+From this we learn that God doesn’t show love at the expense of justice, nor does he execute justice at the cost of his love.

 Also, the final Day of Judgment will be a day of sadness, because God will have to punish those that he loved.
 Those that used their time on earth for evil and showed no concern for others or for God, who had a lifetime of opportunity to respond to God’s love but did not, will perish.
 From other passages we learn that this means God will completely and irreversibly end their lives.
 You can read more about this in my book Final Judgment and the Goodness of God.